 You can also call Broke A Toe at 850-899-RIDE.
 Enjoy a moonlit ride on a full moon, sunset ride, wagon rides or lessons!

-An 8 mile bay side and beach side bike trail is now open along Cape San Blas Road (on Cape San Blas!
+An 8 mile bay side bike trail is now open along Cape San Blas Road (on Cape San Blas!)
 It runs from Salinas Park to St. Joseph Peninsula State Park!
 You will also find 20 miles of bike lanes between Panama City & Port St. Joe on Highways 98 & C-30.
 It's a great area to bike as the roads are flat and smooth!
 Riding in the State Park is a lot of fun---be sure to get off & explore on the paths & the beach and bay!
 Bring a picnic lunch & make a day of it!

 Bike Rentals are available at Scallop Cove located ON Cape San Blas!